-The Tauranga Windermere Campus requires three new teaching and learning developments as part of a holistic Master Plan and Greenstone Group were engaged to provide project management services for the first building, Te Ara o Mauao.
+The Tauranga Windermere Campus required three new teaching and learning developments as part of a holistic Master Plan and Greenstone Group were engaged to provide Project Management services for the first building, Te Ara o Mauao.

 One of the main challenges was maintaining a fully operational campus with a high focus on student safety.
 We made safety a key priority for site planning and access during the Construction Phase.
-We working with multiple stakeholders in order to successfully deliver this project with an operational campus.
+We worked with multiple stakeholders in order to successfully deliver this project within an operational campus.

-We exceeded our client’s expectations by submitting Te Ara o Mauao and getting Excellence in Education at the Property Council Industry Awards in 2017.
+- Excellence in Education at the NZ Property Council Industry Awards 2017